Abijah of Judah: Commentaries

-God had given the Kingdom to David and his descendants (1 Chronicles 17:14) by a covenant of salt, meaning, of permanence (cf. Leviticus 2:13).
+God had given the Kingdom to David and his descendants according to 1 Chronicles 17:14 by a covenant of salt, meaning "of permanence" (cf. Leviticus 2:13).

 Rabbinic literature

-Although Abijah took up God's cause against Jeroboam, the idolatrous king of Israel, he was not permitted to enjoy the fruits of his victory over the latter for any considerable time, dying as he did shortly after his campaign (Josephus, "Ant." viii.
+Although Abijah took up God's cause against Jeroboam, the idolatrous king of Israel, he was not permitted to enjoy the fruits of his victory over the latter for any considerable time, dying as he did shortly after his campaign (Josephus, Ant. viii.
 11, § 3).
-The rabbis recount many transgressions committed by Abijah against his fellow men, which resulted in drawing God's vengeance upon him more speedily than upon Jeroboam's idolatries.
-Thus it is stated that he mutilated the corpses of Jeroboam's soldiers, and even would not permit them to be interred until they had arrived at a state of putrefaction.
-Nor did Abijah show himself zealous in God's cause after all; for when, by the conquest of Bethel (II Chron. xiii.
-19), the golden calves came into his possession, he did not destroy them as the law (Deut. vii.
+The rabbis recount many transgressions committed by Abijah against his fellow men, drawing God's vengeance upon him more speedily than upon Jeroboam's idolatries.
+It is stated that he mutilated the corpses of Jeroboam's soldiers and would not permit them to be interred until they had arrived at a state of putrefaction.
+Nor did Abijah show himself zealous in God's cause, for when, by the conquest of Bethel (II Chronicles xiii.
+19), the golden calves came into his possession, he did not destroy them as the law (Deuteronomy vii.
 25) enjoined.
-The rabbis also point out that it was improper for Abijah to accuse the whole of Israel of idolatry and to proclaim the appointment of Jeroboam as king to have been the work of "vain men, the children of Belial" (II Chron. xiii.
-7), since in point of fact it was the prophet Ahijah, the Shilonite, who prophesied that Jeroboam would be king (I Kings, xi.
+The rabbis also point out that it was improper for Abijah to accuse the whole of Israel of idolatry and to proclaim the appointment of Jeroboam as king to have been the work of "vain men, the children of Belial" (II Chronicles xiii.
+7) since it was the prophet Ahijah the Shilonite who prophesied that Jeroboam would be king (I Kings, xi.
 37).
 For these reasons Abijah's reign was a short one.

+In Christianity

+In Matthew's gospel, Abijah appears in the genealogy of Jesus.